 Almost immediately after their arrival, it became apparent that something was not right and two of the puppies were admitted to the vets.
 As the hours went on, more and more of the animals began to exhibit signs of a dangerous virus known as parvovirus and within a couple of days, the vets had all the puppies in their critical care unit, with the crew working around the clock to care for them.

-Sadly, after 3 days of around the clock veterinary care and treatment we lost Crouton and after 4 days of battling parvovirus we had to say goodbye to Brie.
+Sadly, after 3 days of around the clock veterinary care and treatment we lost 2 of the puppies.
 However, the remaining 16 dogs started their road to recovery.

 Cheddar, the French Bulldog, spent nearly 3 months between the vets and our centre recovering.
 Once he was well enough, Cheddar went into foster to fully recover and then into adoption.

-Cheddar has now been adopted by Michelle.
-We are so happy to be a part of these dogs’ journey, ensuring they found their perfect forever homes and continue to live out their lives in happiness.
+We are so happy to be a part of these dogs’ journeys, ensuring they found their perfect forever homes and continue living their lives in happiness.

 ‘Being someone who has always grown up with a dog, it has been something I’d wanted again for a long time.
 Having talked with my family about getting a dog for a while, we decided with so many dogs needing foster homes, especially through the pandemic, that we would get in touch with some local rescue centres.’